Miami Herald Publishing Co. v. Tornillo: Impact

 Miami Herald Publishing Co. v.
 Tornillo has been widely cited as one of the most important Supreme Court rulings on freedom of the press, serving as a crucial precedent in later disputes over government attempts to control the activities of newspapers.
 However, this ruling is part of an inconsistent duo of cases, with the other being Red Lion Broadcasting Co. v.
-FCC, in which the Supreme Court upheld different levels of government regulation of print media vs. broadcast media.
+FCC (1969), in which the Supreme Court upheld different levels of government regulation for print media vs. broadcast media.
 This has resulted in frequent criticism of the differing free speech protections for different types of mass media simply because of their delivery methods.